On higher dimensional Poissonian pair correlation: Joint additive energy

-Combining these estimates with \eqref{28/6} we obtain the upper bound.
+Combining these estimates with \eqref{28/6}, we obtain the upper bound.

-To estimate the lower bound we start with the identity:
+To estimate the lower bound, we start with the identity

-Hence the lower bound follows from the above identity after applying Cauchy-Schwarz inequality to the right hand side of this identity. \end{proof} \begin{theorem} Let $f(n)=n$ and $g(n)=[F(n)]$, where $F$ is a real valued function which is three times continuously differentiable on the segment $[1,N]$ with $F^{'}(n)>0$, $F^{''}(n)>0$ and $F^{'''}(n)<0$.
+The lower bound follows from an application of the Cauchy-Schwarz inequality to the right-hand side. \end{proof} \begin{theorem} Let $f(x)=x$ and $g(x)=[h(x)]$, where $h$ is a real valued function which is three times continuously differentiable on the segment $[1,N]$ with $h^{'}(x)>0$, $h^{''}(x)>0$ and $h^{'''}(x)<0$.
 For any real $0<\epsilon<1$,

 \end{theorem} The following corollary is immediate. \begin{corollary} Let $1\leq A \leq 2$ and $0<\epsilon<1$.
-If $F(n)=n(\log n)^A$ then, \end{corollary} \begin{proof}[Proof of Theorem \ref{n and F(n) thm}] Here we take $f(n)=n$ and $g(n)=[F(n)]$, so $J_l$ in \eqref{jointeq1} reduces to the number of solutions of the equation
+If $h(n)=n(\log n)^A,$ then \end{corollary} \begin{proof}[Proof of Theorem \ref{n and F(n) thm}] Here we take $f(n)=n$ and $g(n)=[h(n)]$, so $Q_l$ in \eqref{jointeq1} reduces to the number of solutions of the equation

 Now, following the proof of \cite[Theorem 1]{Garaev2001} we get